kletobias/kletobias.github.io/_projects/hamburg_eda.md

 ---
-title: EDA - Hamburg rental apartments
+title: 'EDA - Hamburg rental apartments'
 date: 2019-07-28 00:00:00
 description: This part of the Hamburg rental apartments, is about the visualisation of the variables in the dataset.
 featured_image: website_export_hamburg_alster20130608.jpg